DFE-Digital/get-into-teaching-app/app/views/content/teaching-internship-providers.md

   Find paid teaching internships to gain new skills and see what classroom life is like.
 Explore chemistry, computing, languages, maths and physics internships.
 date: "2021-04-14"
 image: false
-navigation: 20.35
-navigation_title: Teaching internships
-navigation_description: Find out what it's really like in the classroom and earn £300 a week with a teaching internship.
 promo_content:
     - content/train-to-be-a-teacher/promos/eta-promo-internships
 backlink: /